Yamil J. Colón, Ph.D. - Principal Investigator

 My research is centered on exploring the nonlinear optical qualities of metal-organic frameworks (MOFs).
 Certain MOFs are known to be capable of spontaneous parametric down-conversion (SPDC), allowing for the production of entangled photon pairs.
 Simulating different MOF configurations enables us to draw relationships between MOF chemistry and the degree of SPDC when exposed to high-intensity light.
 The motivation for this work is to develop a class of candidate designer materials that can be used in various quantum optics applications.

-BSc, Chemical Engineering, The University of Alabama
+BSc in Chemical Engineering, The University of Alabama

 Fathya Salih